Griffin's Foods: History

-The company was founded by English John Griffin (1813–1893) in Nelson, New Zealand in 1869 as a flour and cocoa miller in 1864.
+The company was founded by Englishman John Griffin (1813–1893) who established a business as a flour and cocoa miller in 1864 in Nelson, New Zealand.
 Griffin had arrived in Nelson in 1854, commencing business in a bakery shop one year later.
-After it was severely damaged by an earthquake in 1855, Griffin moved to Christchurch, then returning to Nelson a few years later when conditions improved.
+After the premises was severely damaged by an earthquake in 1855, Griffin moved to Christchurch, then returned to Nelson a few years later when conditions improved.

 Newspaper records show biscuits were in production by the 1880s and the confectionery arm of the business launched in 1886.
-By the 1890s Griffins were producing a range of candied peels and by the late 1900s drinking cocoa.
-Main produce was distributed via the Griffins manufacturing plant on Ashmole Street in Christchurch.
+By the 1890s Griffin's was producing a range of candied peels and by the late 1900s made drinking cocoa.
+Most products were distributed via the Griffin's manufacturing plant on Ashmole Street in Christchurch.